-1. Add diced tomatoes, chopped peppers, onions, and ginger to food processor.
+1. Add diced tomatoes, chopped peppers, onions, tomato paste, garlic, and ginger to food processor.
 Pulse for a few minutes until ingredients are pureed.

-2. Heat oil in pot over low heat for a few minutes until warmed, then add pureed tomato mixture, minced garlic, thyme, paprika, oregano, and turmeric.
+2. Heat oil in pot over low heat for a few minutes until warmed, then add pureed tomato mixture, thyme, paprika, oregano, and turmeric.
 Stir well.

-3. Simmer, stirring occasionally, until mixture has reduced and thickened—about 10 minutes.
+3. Simmer on low, stirring occasionally, until mixture has reduced and thickened—about 10 minutes.

 5. Cover and cook for approximately 20 minutes, stirring occasionally to make sure rice is cooked through.

 NOTES & TIPS

 • Make sure to wash hands thoroughly after chopping peppers, or use gloves.